rybafish/rybafish.github.io/index.md

 Work in progress: let me know if you can test a build, I will provide it.

 ### Support
-RybaFish is not SAP software, no SAP support is provided in any kind.
+RybaFish is not SAP software, no support from SAP is provided in any form.
 To report/view known bugs check the project's [issues page](https://github.com/rybafish/rybafish/issues).

 ### License
 RybaFish Charts is free open source software released under GPLv3 license.
 The software provided "as is" without warranty of any kind, you can use it at your own risk.